neurofractal/autoAIscore/README.md

 #### Marking .docx files

-- One document should hold transcriptions for all events
+- One document should hold transcriptions each participant and for all events
-- Events should be clearly separated by Event XX before each transcription of the event
+- Events should be clearly separated by 'Event XX' before each transcription of the event
-- For each event, split details into new paragraphs (new line)
+- For each event, split details into new paragraphs (new line) according to AI scoring protocols
 - For each detail you wish to score, highlight the relevent text and add a new comment
+> - Speed this up by creating a keyboard shortcut for 'New Comment'

-- The comment should contain 4 letters, corresponding to the (adapted) Autobiographical Interview scoring protocol:
+- The comment should contain a 4 letter code, corresponding to the (adapted) Autobiographical Interview scoring protocol:

 >- Letter 1: I (Internal Detail) or E (External Detail)
 >- Letter 2-3: EV (Event), PE (Perceptual), TI (Time), PL (Place), TH (Thought/Emotion), SE (Semantic), RE (Repetition), OT (Other)